istvanzk/rpicampy/README.md

 2. rpimgdir:	Manage the set of saved images by rpiCam.

-3. rpimgdb:		Manage images in a remote directory (dropbox).
+3. rpimgdb:		Manage images in a remote directory (Dropbox SDK, API V2, Python 3.4).

 The configuration parameters are read from the rpiconfig.yaml

+A simple REST request abstraction layer and a light ThingSpeak API SDK is provided in the thingspeak module.
+The implementation follows to the API documentation at http://community.thingspeak.com/documentation/api/ and the TalkBack API documentation at https://thingspeak.com/docs/talkback The REST client implementation is based on the official python Xively API client (SDK).

 The tool can be launched as an init.d Linux service with the rpicamtest.sh